 Personal Injury

-Simon is an experienced personal injury practitioner.
-He is dual-qualified and practised as a solicitor for a number of years prior to transferring across to the Bar in 2004.
+Simon is a very experienced Personal Injury practitioner.
+He is dual qualified and practised as a solicitor for a number of years prior to transferring to the Bar in 2004.

-Simon was appointed as a Deputy District Judge in 2010 and has recently been appointed Junior Counsel to the Crown by the Attorney General (Regional Panel A).
-He is recognised as a leading individual in both Chambers and Partners and the Legal 500 for his personal injury practice.
+Simon was appointed as a Deputy District Judge in 2010 and up until recently was Junior Counsel to the Crown having been appointed by the Attorney General to Regional Panel A (March 2020 to March 2025).
+He is recognised as a leading individual in Chambers and Partners and is ranked as a Tier 1 Leading Individual in Legal 500 (2025).

-He is regularly instructed as sole counsel in cases pleaded up to £1million.
+He is regularly instructed as sole counsel in claims pleaded in excess of £1million.

 Simon is skilled in dealing with complex procedural issues and he is often instructed to advise and/or represent parties on appeals where there are tricky questions of procedure or costs.